emilygv/emilyvernon.com/index.md

 %}

 {% include post_cards.html
-title= "Explore packages below to see how I can help your brand and business thrive:" posts=site.data.service_package_intros link="/services/" link_title="Learn more"
+title= "Explore packages below to see how I can help your brand, marketing and impact:" posts=site.data.service_package_intros link="/services/" link_title="Learn more"
 %}